groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Portable Network Graphic (.png) is a type of raster image file format that use loseless compression.
-This file format was created as a replacement of Graphics Interchange Format (GIF) and has no copyright limitations.
+Represents a Portable Network Graphic (.png), which is a type of raster image file format that uses lossless compression.
+This file format was created as a replacement for the Graphics Interchange Format (GIF) and has no copyright limitations.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/png